szepeviktor/debian-server-tools/webserver/Git-deploy.md

 - Easy rollback to a previous version.
 - Able to setup deployment to staging/production environments.

-## Path of repositories on a Debian system
+## Path of repositories on a Debian-based system

 /var/lib/git